China, asked about U.S. blacklisting of Chinese firms, says will protect its sovereign security

 The U.S. government on Monday expanded its trade blacklist to include some of China’s top artificial intelligence startups, saying it was in reaction to Beijing’s treatment of Muslim minorities.
 The move ratcheted up tensions ahead of high-level trade talks in Washington this week.

-The decision targets 20 Chinese public security bureaus and eight companies including video surveillance firm Hikvision, as well as leaders in facial recognition technology SenseTime Group Ltd and Megvii Technology Ltd.

-Reporting by Cate Cadell; Writing by Ryan Woo; Editing by Andrew Heavens
+The decision targets 20 Chinese public security bureaus and eight companies including video surveillance firm Hikvision , as well as leaders in facial recognition technology SenseTime Group Ltd and Megvii Technology Ltd. (Reporting by Cate Cadell; Writing by Ryan Woo; Editing by Andrew Heavens)